-Runway lights are on seven circuits with individual regulators.
-Taxiway lights are on seven circuits.
-The runway/taxiway lighting system includes two dedicated emergency 300/400KW generators located in the regulator building on the south end of the airfield.
-They are controlled by the Air Traffic Control Tower and start automatically when primary power fails.
-The Lights can also be controlled from an emergency backup laptop, that can be used anywhere on the field.
+The runway/taxiway lighting system includes two dedicated emergency 300/400KW generators located in the regulator building on the South end of the airfield.
+They are controlled by the Air Traffic Control Tower, and start automatically when primary power fails.
 They are normally activated continuously and used as the primary power source during Category II/III low visibility) instrument landing conditions.
-The generators are tested weekly and are maintained per the manufactures recommendations.
+The generators are tested weekly, and are maintained per the manufactures recommendations.
 Fuel capacity for each generator is 1500 gallons of diesel which should allow for approximately 46 hrs. of operation without refueling (400KWH generator 32 GPH).

-FAILURE OF POWER RESPONSE GUIDELINES Notify: Field Operations officer On Duty Watch Commander, AP&F On duty field maintenance foreman or designated on-call Airport Chief of Maintenance or delegate Airport Chief of Operations or delegate Airport Police & Fire Make notifications to Airport management and callouts as directed.
-Maintain records/logs of emergency activity Communication Center Maintain records/logs of emergency activity Perform situation size up.
-Establish Command.
-Determine & communicate tactical priorities and tasks Request needed resources through Communication Center - be specific as possible.
-Determine if incident is of scale and/or impact to request Airport EOC activation.
-Assign Officer to liaison and be communication link with EOC.
-Create a unified command as appropriate.
-Direct closure of the airport or portions thereof if conditions so dictate.
+FAILURE OF POWER RESPONSE GUIDELINES

+o Notify: Airport

+Airport Operations officer Communications

+○ On Duty Watch Commander, AP&F Center

+∘ On Duty field maintenance foreman or

+designated on-call

+Airport Chief of Maintenance or delegate

+Airport Chief of Operations or delegate

+Airport Police & Fire

+0 Make notifications to Airport management and call-

+outs as directed.

+0 Maintain records/logs of emergency activity

+0 Perform situation size up.
 IC

+0 Establish Command.

+0 Determine & communicate tactical priorities and

+tasks

+0 Request needed resources through the Airport

+Communications Center - be specific as possible.

+0 Determine if incident is of scale and/or impact to

+request Airport EOC activation.

+0 Assign Officer to liaison and be communication link

+with EOC.

+0 Create a unified command as appropriate.

+0 Direct closure of the airport or portions thereof if

+conditions so dictate.

-FAILURE OF POWER RESPONSE GUIDELINES o o Coordinate airfield aircraft movements and closures.
-Coordinate contact with FAA (Air Traffic Control Tower & Flight Service Station).
+F# FAILURE OF POWER RESPONSE GUIDELINES 0 Coordinate airfield aircraft movements and closures.
+Airport Operations 0 Coordinate contact with FAA (Air Traffic Control Tower & Flight Service Station).
 Refer to ACM for movement area lighting limits and required actions.
-Issue NOTAMs as appropriate.
-Provide reconnaissance of Airport property; assist Airport Maintenance in determining location of failure.
-Restrict aircraft and/or vehicle activities as needed Airport Operations 0 0 for safety and compliance.
-Respond to the airport and determine cause of failure and responsibility for power restoration if possible (i.e., on airport or off airport cause would determine responsibility to restore power).
-Coordinate repair lighting systems or determine the responsibility for repair.
-If the responsibility for repair is determined not to be the airports, notify the responsible party and coordinate their response.
-If necessary, coordinate placement of temporary lighting systems.
-Chief of Airport Maintenance and Field Maintenance Supervisor 0 0 0 Check Police and Fire building generator.
-Check Terminal generator.
-Assure public safety in terminal area as appropriate.
-Assist with and support Command.
-Provide reconnaissance of Airport property; assist Airport Maintenance in determining location of failure.
-Airport Police and Fire
+0 Issue NOTAMs as appropriate.
+0 Provide reconnaissance of Airport property; assist Airport Maintenance in determining location of failure.
+0 Respond to the airport and determine cause of Chief of Airport failure and responsibility for power restoration if possible (i.e., on airport or off airport cause would Maintenance and Field determine responsibility to restore power).
+Maintenance 0 Coordinate repair lighting systems or determine Supervisor the responsibility for repair.
+Caporvicoi 0 If the responsibility for repair is determined not to be the airports, notify the responsible party and coordinate their response.
+0 If necessary, coordinate placement of temporary lighting systems.
+0 Check Police and Fire building generator.
+Airport Police 0 Check Terminal generator. and Fire 0 Assure public safety in terminal area as appropriate.
+0 Assist with and support Command.
+0 Provide reconnaissance of Airport property; assist Airport Maintenance in determining location of failure. ialiule.